Review Summary: An album that had the tools to be a successful modern metal in its time, but never got its chance.

-The Collapse Of American Dreams (TCOAD) is an album filled with hard metal riffage and break beat electronics which are all spiced by the great vocals of the singer Momo.
-The usage of three guitarists (one of them is on bass) in this album has really paid off.
-Thick, but not too protruding guitar sound is the main tag for this album.
-The guitarists collaborate very well with the electronics and create a neat motley sound.
-Guitarists usually never stop picking or sliding the guitar strings during a song and so there are no "hollow spots" in songs that may occur in the more extreme metal bands.
+) is an album filled with metal riffage and break beat electronics, which are spiced by the powerful vocals of singer Momo.
+The usage of dual guitars on this album has really paid off.
+The guitarists collaborate very well with the electronics and create a neat motley sound; they never stop picking or sliding the guitar strings during a song and so manage to create a continuous vacuum of music.
 Only thing that the guitars may be lacking a bit is aggressiveness.
-While thick and heavy, the guitarwork could be a bit more aggressive because the vocals and programming effects really are very fierce and sometimes it seems that one of the guitarists could throw a bit more punch into the songs.
-But I guess that's what Sixstitch tried to do on this album: use 3 guitarists to make the overall sound thicker and more unified, but in the same time controlling the guitars from becoming overly protruding.
+While thick and heavy, the guitar work could be a bit more in your face, because the vocals and programming effects are very fierce and sometimes it seems that the guitar production could've had more punch to it.
+But I guess that's what Sixstitch tried to do on this album: use two guitarists to make the overall sound thicker and more fit, but in the same time controlling the guitars from becoming overly protruding.

 The albums starts with an intro titled "6th And Catatonia".
-It's actually a very poor start to the album since it only features some pretty pointless speaking and screaming which is heavily distorted with electronic effects.
-After that though, the album blasts out with the song "New World Disorder".
+It's actually a rather poor start to the album, since it only features some ineffective spoken-word bits, which are heavily distorted with electronic effects.
+After that, though, the album blasts off with the song "New World Disorder".
 Featuring a heavy dose of electronics, some good bass picking, aggressive drumming and very decent vocals from Momo, this track gives a pretty good general idea of what we can expect from TCOAD

 The other two standout tracks that this album has are titled "Switchblade Barbie" and "The Curse".
-"Switchblade Barbie" features a pretty mad tempo and the screaming by Momo is near perfect.
-Electronic effects are well executed, as always on this album, and give the song a good melody."The Curse" on the other hand is this albums curveball that shows the other side of Sixstitch.
-The guitar sound on that song is more protruding and the synth parts that are used in that song are ( and I'm not exaggerating) probably one of the best synth parts in the music history ever, even though they are very brief.
-Clean vocals which are used in that song are also pretty darn amazing, and that is pretty surprising since Momo's strong point is definitely screaming which is 5/5 throughout the album while the clean vocals have a definite room for improvement.
+"Switchblade Barbie" features a mad tempo and the screaming by Momo is near perfect.
+Electronic effects on it are well executed, as always on this album, and work to give the song a sense of melody."The Curse" on the other hand is the album's curveball, showing Sixstitch at its most emotional and, consequently, its best.
+The guitar sound on that song is more protruding and the synth parts manage to catapult the chorus to insane heights.
+Momo's clean vocals are also very effective on "The Curse", which is a little surprising considering he's more adept at screaming.

-This album does occur some flaws though.
-Because of the style that Sixstitch plays, it is inevitable that some of the songs sound a bit too samey and may blend into one-another a bit.
-Thankfully most of the songs have enough charisma to keep them each separated from themselves.
-The only ones that lack it are titled "House Of Decay" and "Ruined".
-These songs lack any kind of personality and are easily forgettable.
-Also, if Sixstitch would have cut the last two songs titled "House Of Decay" and "Summer Of Mars" then this album would have been even better.
+This album does contain some flaws as well.
+Because of the style that Sixstitch plays, it is inevitable that some of the songs sound somewhat samey and blend into each-other a bit.
+Thankfully most of the tracks have enough charisma to them.
+The only one that stands out as a noticeably weaker cut is "House Of Decay", as it lacks personality and is easily forgettable, which is a shame because it just so happens to be the closing track.
+If Sixstitch would have cut the last two songs, titled "House Of Decay" and "Summer Of Mars" (an interlude), then this album would have been even better.
 If they had done that, then TCOAD